CopperEgg/apidocs/revealmetrics/dashboards.md

 {% endhighlight %}

-Remove
+Delete
 -------
-Remove the specified Dashboard.
+Delete the specified Dashboard.

 ####Required parameters
 * Dashboard id, as part of the path